What is the recommended distance between two people?

-The recommended social distance by the World Health Organization is at least 1 meter, to be adapted according to the ventilation or breathing patterns of each person.
+The recommended physical distance in France is at least 1 meter, to be adapted according to the breathing intensity of the speaker.

 In order to prevent one person carrying the virus from infecting another, it is important to maintain a certain distance.
 The recommended distance varies from country to country:

 Canada, Government of Canada: 2 m